Fair Policy Targeting: Introduction

 The decision problem consists of lexicographic preferences of the policymaker of the following form: (i) Pareto dominant allocations are preferred over dominated ones; (ii) Pareto optimal allocations are ranked based on fairness considerations.
 We identify the Pareto frontier as the set of maximizers over any weighted average of each group's welfares.
 Therefore, such an approach embeds as a special case maximizing a weighted combination of welfares of each sensitive group such as in \cite{athey2017efficient}, \cite{KitagawaTetenov_EMCA2018}\footnote{Under the utilitarian perspective considered in \cite{KitagawaTetenov_EMCA2018}, \cite{athey2017efficient}, the welfare maximization problem is equivalent to maximizing a weighted combination of the welfare of different groups with weights equal to corresponding probabilities.
 See Section \ref{sec:2} for more discussion.}, and in \cite{rambachan2020economic}.
 The above references take a specific weighted combination of welfares with weights as given, while in our case, weights are part of the decision problem and directly selected to maximize fairness.
 This has important practical implications: our procedure is solely based on the notion of fairness adopted by the social planner, and it does not require specific importance weights assigned to each sensitive group, which would be hard to justify to the general public.

 Estimating the set of Pareto optimal allocations represents a fundamental challenge since (i) the set consists of maximizers over a continuum of weights between zero and one; (ii) each maximizer of the welfare (or a weighted combination of welfares) is often not unique \citep{elliott2013predicting}.
 To overcome these issues, we show that the Pareto frontier can be approximated using simple linear constraints.
 We use a discretization argument, and we evaluate weighted combinations of the objective functions separately to construct a polyhedron that contains Pareto allocations.
 Our approach drastically simplifies the optimization algorithm: instead of estimating the entire set of Pareto allocations, we maximize fairness under easy-to-implement linear constraints.
-We provide theoretical guarantees on our approach, and we show that the distance between the Pareto frontier obtained via linear constraints and its population counterpart converges uniformly to zero at rate $1/\sqrt{n}$.
+Our theorems show that the distance between the Pareto frontier obtained via linear constraints and its population counterpart converges uniformly to zero at rate $1/\sqrt{n}$.

 We study regret guarantees, i.e., the difference between the estimated policy function's expected unfairness against the minimal possible unfairness achieved by Pareto optimal allocations.
 We characterize the rate under high-level conditions for general notions of unfairness and derive upper bounds that scale at rate $1/\sqrt{n}$, in several examples, and a lower bound that matches the same rate.
-We conclude with an application and a calibrated numerical study on targeting student awards and discuss the advantages of the proposed method compared to alternatives that ignore Pareto optimality.
+An application and a calibrated numerical study on targeting student awards illustrate the advantages of the proposed method compared to alternatives that ignore Pareto optimality.

-The remainder of this paper is organized as follows: we provide a brief overview of the related literature in the following section; we introduce the decision problem in Section \ref{sec:2}; Section \ref{sec:3} discusses estimation; Section \ref{sec:4} contains the theoretical analysis; Section \ref{sec:counterfactual} discusses counterfactual notions of fairness; Section \ref{sec:app} discusses an empirical application and numerical studies, and Section \ref{sec:conclusion} concludes.
-Complete formal derivations and extensions are contained in the Appendix.
+The remainder of this paper is organized as follows: we provide a brief overview of the literature in the following section; we introduce the decision problem in Section \ref{sec:2}; Section \ref{sec:3} discusses estimation; Section \ref{sec:4} contains the theoretical analysis; Section \ref{sec:counterfactual} discusses counterfactual notions of fairness; Section \ref{sec:app} discusses an empirical application and numerical studies, and Section \ref{sec:conclusion} concludes.
+Derivations and extensions are in the Appendix.